adelowo/portfolio/_posts/2017-03-08-extending-gbowo-via-plugins.md

 layout : post
 description: How to extend the gbowo library for paystack tags : php
+title: Extending the Gbowo library via plugins

 ---

-I have spent the better part of the last 4 months in building and maintaining a library called [Gbowo][gbowo] that helps interface with both [Paystack][paystack]{:target:"_blank"} and [Amplifypay][amplifypay]{:target:"_blank"}.
+I have spent the better part of the last 4 months building and maintaining an [opensource](https://github.com/adelowo) library called [Gbowo][gbowo] that helps interface with both [Paystack][paystack] and [Amplifypay][amplifypay] - which are arguably the goto payment gateway here in Nigeria this days.
 I was working on a personal project - which never took off - and wanted to be able to process payments via any of the gateway at runtime without headaches.
 There wasn't something like that on the market.
 Hell i couldn't even find a library for Amplifypay.
-Every one and their dog(s) was releasing stuffs for Paystack.
+Every one was releasing stuffs for Paystack since they seemed more cool ___and raised funds from YC___.

 I then decided to write one.